The Day I Became a God: Characters

-Yōta's childhood friend.
+Yota's childhood friend.
 Due to her mother passing away while she was young, she has a very calm and passive personality.
 Despite her calmness, she grew up to be very smart and beautiful, which led her to becoming extremely popular with other boys.
-Due to her calmness, she often rejects Yōta's advances with little thought.
+Due to her calmness, she often rejects Yota's advances with little thought.
 She is also very good with the piano and seems to believe that Hina is telling the truth.
 She enjoys watching baseball.